-The ISO Foundation has a lease agreement with the Society for Symphony Centre expiring August 31, 2023.
-At August 31, 2022, the lease agreement requires annual rental payments aggregating \$400,000.
+The ISO Foundation has a lease agreement with the Society for Symphony Centre which required annual lease payments of \$400,000.
+The lease agreement expired August 31, 2023.
 The lease agreement provides for rent increases if additional tenant improvements are incurred by the ISO Foundation.
 The Society is responsible for utilities, maintenance and other operating costs of the facility.
+The ISO Foundation and the Society continue to operate as if the lease is still in effect and both parties are in the process of negotiating renewal terms of the lease.